wjh-scut/FAEMTrack/README.md

 ## 3. Traning
 * Modify [local.py](ltr/admin/local.py) to set the paths to datasets, results paths etc.
-* Runing the following commands to train the CRM-DiMP.
+* Runing the following commands to train the FAEMTrack.
 You can customize some parameters by modifying [super_dimp.py](ltr/train_settings/dimp/super_dimp.py)
     ```bash
     conda activate FAEMTrack
     cd FAEMTrack/ltr